Table of Contents

 In the winter, when snow, salt, sleet, or other harsh elements are present, avoid going outside for extended periods.
 Once you get home, gently wipe your dog's paws with a washcloth and water, then thoroughly dry their paws.

-- Shea Butter – Applying shea butter can soothe and hydrate their dry paws.
+- Shea Butter – Applying shea butter can soothe and hydrate their dry paws, it can also be useful for hot spots on dogs.
 Shea Butter is the fat from the nuts that grow on the African shea tree.
 Its natural ingredient is popularly known for the moisturizing properties.
 Most importantly, it is non-toxic to dogs, so if they try to lick it off before it absorbs, it is not harmful.
+However, your dog may have mild gastrointestinal upset if they lick too much off.

 - Coconut Oil – Similar to shea butter, coconut oil is also all-natural and non-toxic to dogs.
 In addition to its moisturizing properties, coconut oil is also antibacterial and antiviral.
 It is important to let the coconut oil sit on the paws for as long as possible to get the full benefit, but It may not be easy to keep your dog from licking the coconut oil off.

-When it comes to natural treatment for treating dry dog paws, many people are discovering the benefits of Cannabidiol, popularly known as CBD.
+When it comes to natural remedies for dry dog paws, many people are discovering the benefits of Cannabidiol, popularly known as CBD.

 Our CBD Topical Soothing Balm contains 100% natural ingredients, including shea butter and coconut oil, highly effective moisturizing ingredients mentioned earlier.
 Also, we add in frankincense, myrrh, Niaouli, vitamin E, and lavender essential oils.
 We carefully selected these ingredients, especially for their known benefits to treat dry skin.